l30nard0/mif/demos/demo1/readme.txt

     :...............................................................:
         VPN connection (tunnel) to remote local network fd02::/64

-                Figure 1.
-Network configuration in demo
+                Figure 3.
+Network configuration in demo with VPN

 Tunnel is created by script on both sides (Client and S2).
 On client side, tunnel is moved into VPNTEST namespace.